catalyst/moodle-tool_orphanedrecords/README.md

 The records that have been identified have their ID and table name stored in the table `tool_orphanedrecords` with the status of PENDING.

-Log tables are excluded from the scheduled task.

 Report
 ------

-Once loaded into the plugins table they can be viewed with the report source 'Orphaned records' which is accessed via the Development tab of the admin settings called "Orphaned records report".
+Once loaded into the plugins table they can be viewed with the report source 'Orphaned records' which is accessed via the Reports tab of the admin settings called "Orphaned records report".

 From there each record can be actioned as follows (both singularly and individually):